We want to highlight some real-life client stories that we believe demonstrate our value and expertise.

 In the seven year period between 2009 and 2016 he successfully did this, converting his entire IRA into a Roth IRA.
 Meantime, he and his wife used the money in their non-retirement account to pay for their retirement expenses during that time frame.

-In 2016, he was about to turn 70 and ready to file for Social Security, and his Roth IRA was now worth approximately $662,000 (remember, he had to pay tax on each annual distribution).
+In 2016, he was about to turn 70 and ready to file for Social Security, and his Roth IRA was now worth approximately $662,000 (remember, he had to pay tax on each annual conversion).

 But just look at how tax-efficient his portfolio has become.